sakibarifin/AmarPass/README.md

 I needed to learn text processing using python.
 I was surprised by the fact that I was able to understand most of the stuff by googling or asking ChatGPT.
 I thought it would take much longer than I thought it would.
 Python seems really good at processing text files.

-What might you consider to be a good outcome for your project?
+## What might you consider to be a good outcome for your project?
 A better outcome?
 The best outcome?

 A better outcome would be GUI application using python.
 I looked around and found Tkinter, Pyside and Pyqt5.
-I also came across flet and tried to make it word on cs50 codespace but it didn't work.
+I also came across flet and tried to make it work on cs50 codespace but it didn't work.
 After reviewing all of them, I created a basic GUI using PyQt5.